hiroppy/slides/slides/node-esm/slides/05-esm-node.md

 <!-- note
 Node.js spent a long time implementing ESM.
-Node.js had two major problems that browsers don't have.
+Node.js had two major problems / that browsers don't have.

-One is that Node.js cannot recognize if a file is written in ESM.
+One is that Node.js cannot recognize / if a file is written in ESM.
-In the case of browsers, it can be recognized because it is written as `module` in the `type` attribute.
+In the case of browsers, it can be recognized / because it is written as `module` / in the `type` attribute.
-However, Node.js' import does not have an attribute like the `type`.
+However, Node.js' import doesn't have an attribute / like the `type`.
-So we decided to look at the file extensions to be imported.
+So we decided to look at the file extensions / to be imported.
-We made a rule that a file with the `.mjs` extension is written in ESM.
+We made a rule / that a file with the `.mjs` extension is written in ESM.

 And another issue is compatibility with existing CJS Modules.
 Node.js values backward compatibility.
 However, Node.js already has a module system.
-It's very difficult to implement ESM so as not to break the existing code.
+It's very difficult / to implement ESM / so as not to break the existing code.

 -->